heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   Today I did more Python tests.
 I asked ChatGPT for more tests.
 I prefer applying to just learning alone.

 19/Jan/25
-  Today, instead of just doing a test, I decided to build something and take the day off.
-I built a calculator, and over time, I'll start adding more features to it.
+  Instead of just doing a test today, I decided to build something and take the day off.
+I built a calculator, and over time, I'll start adding more features.
 I later updated the calculator code to add more features.
 I also created a password strength checker to be added to my cyber security Python projects.

 20/Jan/25
   Today, I did some research about blockchain security engineering and Smart contract auditing, and I think I'm in love because damn.
 I'll keep you guys updated about the journey.

 21/Jan/25
   So it's 12:30 am and I was working on some little Python scripts.
 I started yesterday, so that means I wasn't yeah I worked yesterday and today, lol.
 It's 11 pm over here and I did more Python scripts.
 Writing big projects very soon.

+22/Jan/25
+  I did more revising on my Python, among all the things I forgot, for loop, and while loop gave me a serious problem today but I've gotten a hang of it.